-Sampling Frequency Justification:

-Sampling and Reporting Frequency was retained from previous permit.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling Frequency Justification: Sampling and reporting frequencies were reduced from twice/month to monthly.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)6.A.

-Sampling Type Justification:

-As per 10 CSR 20-7.015, BOD5, and TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour composite sample.
+Grab samples, however, must be collected for pH, E. coli, Oil & Grease, and Chromium, VI in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.